pc-dae-voters/voters/docs/AI/session_log.md

 - Health checks: Application monitoring

 The application provides a complete REST API for managing the voter data infrastructure with proper separation of concerns, comprehensive documentation, and production-ready features.

+---

+## Session 10: 2024-12-19 - AWS Setup Script Data Volume Integration

+**User Request:** Include the data-volume terraform in setup-aws.sh between step 2 and 3 because the Manager VM needs it.

+**Response:** Updated the setup-aws.sh script to include data volume creation as Step 3, ensuring the EBS volume is created before the Manager VM that depends on it.
+Updated all subsequent step numbers and the final summary to reflect the new sequence.

+**Files Modified:**
+- `voters/bin/setup-aws.sh` - Added data volume creation step, renumbered subsequent steps, updated summary, made executable

+**Follow-up Fix:**
+- Fixed file permissions to make setup-aws.sh executable (chmod +x)

+---

+## Session 11: 2024-12-19 - Terraform Templatefile Fix

+**User Request:** Fix the `setup-aws.sh` script failure during the Manager VM creation step.

+**Response:** Diagnosed and fixed an error in the `voters/infra/aws/mgr-vm/cloud-init.sh` script.
+The Terraform `templatefile` function was failing due to an unescaped `$` in the shell variable `$RANDOM`.
+The issue was resolved by escaping the dollar sign (using `$$RANDOM`), allowing Terraform to correctly process the template.

+**Files Modified:**
+- `voters/infra/aws/mgr-vm/cloud-init.sh` - Escaped the dollar sign in the `$RANDOM` variable.

+---

+## Session 12: 2024-12-19 - AWS Setup Script TF-State Integration

+**User Request:** Add the do-terraform.sh command to setup-aws.sh to create the @tf-state/.

+**Response:** Updated the `setup-aws.sh` script to include the creation of the Terraform state backend as the first step.
+This ensures the S3 bucket for remote state is created before any other infrastructure, making the script more robust and capable of bootstrapping a new environment from scratch.
+All subsequent steps were renumbered, and the final summary was updated.

+**Files Modified:**
+- `voters/bin/setup-aws.sh` - Added tf-state creation as the first step and renumbered all other steps.